FAQ about Shanti Yoga

 Food in yoga must not only feed the body but nourish the soul.
 Yoga teaches that nutrition is much more than about what we eat, since we nourish ourselves by what we think, say, listen, see, our personal relationships and the world in which we live.
 Yoga advises us to cook and eat sattwic (pure) food, consciously.
 Understanding food to be like medicine you must use it without desire nor hate.

 Would you like to learn how to prepare the healthy and delicious food that Shantiji and others yoga teachers and students eat daily?
 In this connection, we offer an all-day, hands-on workshop where you will learn to prepare and eat yogic breakfasts, lunches and dinners.
-You’ll benefit from the Meditation Institute’s 36 years of research, experimentation and practice with nutrition, vegetarianism, Ayurveda and alkaline and nutrient therapies.
-Menu preparation will respect your personal Ayurvedic body-type and dietary restrictions.
+You’ll benefit from the Health Institute Australia’s 40+ years of research, experimentation and practice with nutrition, vegetarianism, Ayurveda, alkaline and nutrient therapies.
+Menu preparation will respect your personal Ayurvedic (the science of life) body-type and dietary restrictions.

 What is spirituality of the body?